masvsal/RNAseqAnalysis/README.md

 - As a user, I want to be able to see a graph of the fold change across all genes in an RNAseq file.

 ####Phase 4 - Task 3
-- reflect on the structure of my project
+- My project can be described as a collection of different groups of classes that were designed for different phases of the project throughout the term.
+Each collection has better coupling between classes within each collection than between collections.
+Additionally, the data structures in my project were designed before I head learned about the composite and observer design patterns.
+If I had known about these patterns beforehand, the coupling both within and between the model and ui packages would be improved.

-- Given further time, I would implement the following changes/refactoring into my project
+- Given further time, I would implement the following changes/refactoring into my project:
-  - reduce coupling in the UI package
+- UI package:
-    - reduce references to experiment directory by storing it once in main interface and referring to this field in all other classes
+   - reduce references to experiment directory, experiment and data file classes by storing each field once in the main interface class and "getting" this field in all other classes
-  - implementing the composite design pattern in the model package.
+   - implement an observer - observable design pattern between the experiment directory/data file directory classes and the data file directory/data file display classes.
-    - named file = leaf
+   - store tools as a list in toolbar instead of storing each in an individual field.
-    - directory = composite
+- model package:
--
+  - implement a composite pattern to store data files. named file = leaf, directory = composite.
+This would reduce redundancies in methods between classes and would make return types easier to deal with.

 ### Citations:
 - code in persistence package modelled off of CPSC210 JSONSerializationDemo: